Upset Tummy Protocol

 #3 Marshmallow Root & Slippery Elm Bark

+The 2 herbs that are most frequently used for GI upset are marshmallow root and slippery elm bark.
 Both of these herbs are very similar and essentially do the same thing.
 However, sometimes one or the other is easier to source for some people.

 A great way to dose this is a heaping teaspoon with a cup of goat milk.
-Allow the mixture to sit for 10-15 minutes to allow the mucilage to form, then feed.
-Since it's mixed in with the raw goat's milk, they usually eat it willingly, but if your dog is a bit pickier, you can either syringe it on their gum line or dilute even more with goat milk and/or bone broth.
+Allow the mixture to sit for 5-10 minutes to allow the mucilage to form, then feed.
+Since it's mixed in with the raw goat's milk, they usually eat it willingly, but if your dog is a bit pickier, you can either syringe it on their gum line or dilute even more with goat milk or bone broth.
 The feeding guideline is 1/4tsp per 10lbs (4.5kg).